Estimated reading time: 8 minutes

 Any terminated employee, particularly tenured ones in their senior years, should have their termination packages thoroughly vetted by our lawyers.
 On-line severance pay calculators often prove woefully inadequate in these circumstances because of the subjectivity and variability that arrive with each case.
 We will examine your situation very closely to ensure your offer includes all your entitlements.
-Our courts are not shy in foregoing the ESA’s minimum guarantees to award you a superior package better suited to your circumstances.
+Our courts are not shy in foregoing the ESA’s minimums to award you a superior package better suited for your circumstances.